bike touring in bulgaria

 Taking a bicycle on a train in Bulgaria

 Taking your bike on a train in Bulgaria is very cheap: the bicycle transportation fee is 2 LEV (ca. 1 euro), no matter the distance.
 You either book the ticket online or at the train station.
 At small stations, the counter might be closed – in this case, you can simply buy the ticket from the conductor.
-I did it when taking the train from Kalofer, there was no additional fee.
+I did it when taking the train from Kalofer, and there was no additional fee.

 You can find the train schedules and more information on taking your bike on a train on the official website of Bulgarian Railways.